(This page is updated from time to time as Google changes things and info below is current as of May 2022.)

 The result is your more standard looking search results:

-Quite a lot of options with the 2022 update to image search.
+Quite a lot of options when looking for that special puzzle image.
 At first it can be a bit overwhelming to use, but with a little patience you should get the hang out of it.
 Obviously image search is a lot more complicated for a search engine than plain text, so it doesn’t always find the image, but I have had a pretty good success rate with a little creative searching if the image itself is not generating relevant results.
-It may just take some trial and error combining the text with the image you uploaded.
 There are some times where you may have to research it with other search engines too!

 Good luck picture hunting!